Eagle Nebula

 To observe Messier 16 you must have a good quality telescope, have the best weather conditions, for this the sky must be at its darkest point, away from light pollution, and have the exact location of the nebula.
 This does not mean that you will not have the occasional stumble when viewing the nebula.

-One of the easiest ways to find M16 is to locate the constellation of the Eagle and move towards its tail, Where is the star Aquila?
-When you get to that point, you move directly to the Scuti constellation.
-In this pintov, you just have to move south to reach the star Gamma Scuti.
+One of the easiest ways to find M16 is to locate the constellation of the Eagle and move towards its tail, where the star Aquila is located.
+When you reach that point, you move directly to the constellation Scuti.
+At this point, you just have to move south to reach the star Gamma Scuti.

 After finding the star Gamma Scuti, you check it out.
-There you will find the star cluster known as Messier 16, with better quality prism binoculars and with the conditions of your sky you will be able to observe its cloudiness, but with a large aperture telescope you will be able to observe the Eagle Nebula at its best.
+There you'll find the star cluster known as Messier 16.
+With better prism binoculars and your sky conditions, you'll be able to observe its cloudiness, but with a large-aperture telescope, you'll be able to observe the Eagle Nebula at its best.
+For those interested in astronomy, knowing how the Earth was created can also be fascinating, as the study of space is interconnected.
+You can read more at how our planet originated.

 Some history